-West Hall is proud to be the home for University Honors College (UHC) students and those students who are interested and excited by the pursuit of knowledge.
-At West, Honors and non-honors students live and learn together, discuss and act on community issues, and have lots of fun.
+West Hall is proud to be the home for University Honors College (UHC) students.
+At West, Honors students live and learn together, discuss and act on community issues, and have lots of fun.
 University Honors College faculty are involved with residents through academic and intellectually focused programming and in-hall office hours.
 Each residential floor has two large rooms that are dedicated study areas.
 How to apply to live in the Honors College Living/Learning Community

 In 2009, Oregon State University became the first university in the United States to partner with INTO University Partnerships, an organization that has worked with institutions in the United Kingdom to increase their international student enrollment.
 The initiative will recruit international students into a one-year “pathway” program that university officials estimate will enroll 500 to 650 participants annually within five years.